petriQore/pifromcollisions/README.md

 click with mouse anywhere to enable sounds(if on web)

-This program approximates PI up to 3 digits(10000:1 mass ratio)
+This program approximates PI up to n digits(choose from the menu)

-Currently doesn't work for higher ratios(the square clips through the edge)
+its very slow though

 inspired by that one 3blue1brown video

-try different ratios using the buttons